suprabhasupi/blog/contents/posts/17-basics-of-golang-part-1/17-basics-of-golang-part-1.md

 import Switch from './5-switch.jpg' import ForLoop from './6-for.png'

-I am working at <LinkPost href='https://www.gojek.com/' name='Gojek' /> as a Frontend Engineer, and using GO for backend and wanted to learn something new, So started looking forward to exploring some new technology.
+<p><span class='first-letter'>I</span> am working at <LinkPost href='https://www.gojek.com/' name='Gojek' /> as a Frontend Engineer, and using GO for backend and wanted to learn something new, So started looking forward to exploring some new technology.</p>

 ### Why I picked GO❓ 🤔